NaMasondo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-12-newest_files, script that displays the 10 newest files in the current directory 13-unique, script that takes a list of words as input and prints only words that appear exactly once 14-findthatword, displays lines containing pattern "root" from the file /etc/passwd
+12-newest_files, script that displays the 10 newest files in the current directory 13-unique, script that takes a list of words as input and prints only words that appear exactly once 14-findthatword, displays lines containing pattern "root" from the file /etc/passwd 15-countthatword, Display the number of lines that contain pattern "bin" in the file /etc/passwd